 We have often heard about the virtues of living in the moment and not dwell in the past or worry about the future.
 What exactly does it mean to live in the present?
 How can we manage to do this?

 Living in the now means stopping to think about bygone issues or dread the future.
 It means to enjoy what is happening now and experience the present.
-It means letting go of yesterday and embracing today.
+It means letting go of the past and be happy today.

 When you choose to remain in yesterday or tomorrow, you are depriving yourself of the pleasure of living today.
 This ultimately robs you of living in the real sense.